Data Intelligence, Business Analytics

 Several digital currencies already exist and are currently being used (think about Paypal), but as far as I know, they are not anonymous.

-An anonymous digital currency would be available as encrypted numbers that can be used only once, it would not be tied to any paper currency.
+An anonymous digital currency would be available as encrypted numbers that can be used only once, it would not be tied to any paper currency or email address.
 Initially it could be used between partners interested in bartering (e.g. I purchase advertising on your website in exchange for you helping me with web design - no US dollars exchanged).
 The big advantages are:

 What are the challenges about designing this type of currency?
 The biggest ones are: